EistenGaming/AIACS/README.md

 There is more to AI than LLMs.

 The "AI Algorithms Cheat Sheet" aims to be a useful resource for your AI ambitions.
-Its goal is to provide a way for developers to find algorithms that fit their business or research problem best.
-The algorithm are categorized into three main sections: Supervised Algorithms, Semi-Supervised Algorithms and Unsupervised Algorithms.
+Its goal is to provide a way for researchers and developers to find algorithms that fit their business or research problem best.
+The algorithms (around 300 at this time) are categorized into three main sections: Supervised Algorithms, Semi-Supervised Algorithms and Unsupervised Algorithms.

 Each entry names the algorithm, offers a short description, use cases and a rationale for the mentioned use cases.